daKmoR/generate-typescript-definition-files-from-javascript/README.md

 ![In the JavaScript version of the test file, Visual Studio Code no longer shows the error on line 3 when string is called with a string](https://raw.githubusercontent.com/daKmoR/generate-typescript-definition-files-from-javascript/master/images/02-js-square-two.png)

-If you're thinking "Oh well, JavaScript is dynamically typed, there's nothing to be done about it", then check this out: we actually can acheive type safety in vanilla JavaScript, using JSDoc comments.
+If you're thinking "Oh well, JavaScript is dynamically typed, there's nothing to be done about it", then check this out: we actually can achieve type safety in vanilla JavaScript, using JSDoc comments.

 ## Adding Types to JavaScript Using JSDoc

 [JSDoc](https://jsdoc.app/) is a long-standing inline documentation format for JavaScript.
 Typically, you might use it to automatically generate documentation for your server's API or your [web component's attributes](https://github.com/runem/web-component-analyzer).
-Today, we're going to use it to acheive type safety in our editor.
+Today, we're going to use it to achieve type safety in our editor.

 First, add a JSDoc comment to your function.
 The docblockr plugin for [VSCode](https://marketplace.visualstudio.com/items?itemName=jeremyljackson.vs-docblock) and [atom](https://atom.io/packages/docblockr) can help you do this quickly.